 Starting a business can be extremely rewarding.
 Remember to start your business with a financial plan just like you plan for anything else in life.
 Budgeting is essential and oftentimes credit cards are part of that plan.

 Shop around for credit cards that will give you and your business the best benefits or rewards.
 I knew that American Express membership has its privileges, and I wanted to be a part of it.
 I have not regretted it yet.
-As for HSBC, no fee, cash back rewards and a low APR were what attracted me.
+As for HSBC, no annual fee, cash back rewards and a low APR were what attracted me.

 Use the points you earn to your advantage on things like travel or lodging, as well as for everyday business needs.
 Always shop strategically and purchase what you need – not what you want.
 Pay your cards on time and monitor your credit report.
 You may need to borrow from a lender in the future, so be prepared for growth by keeping your credit clean.